-Some private investigators will charge an up front fee called a retainer.
+Some private investigators will charge an upfront fee called a retainer.
 A retainer fee is similar to a deposit, which can be applied toward future work.
-The amount of the retainer will vary depending on the agency, market and the type of case.
-Make sure you clearly understand whether a retainer fee is required, and how the money will be applied toward future investigative work.
+The retainer amount will vary depending on the agency, market, and type of case.
+Ensure you clearly understand whether a retainer fee is required and how the money will be applied toward future investigative work.

 Flat Fee Pricing vs. Hourly Rate Pricing

-Most private investigators charge an hourly rate for services such as surveillance or investigating a cheating spouse.
+Most private investigators charge an hourly rate for surveillance or investigating a cheating spouse.
 The total cost is then determined by the hourly rate multiplied by the number of hours worked.
-Hourly rates are often negotiable, so be sure to agree on a price before hiring the PI to do the work.
+Hourly rates are often negotiable, so agree on a price before hiring the PI to do the work.
 Following are some examples of hourly rates from various hiring sources:

-- According to Trustify, the average cost ranges between $40 and $200 per hour, depending on the complexity of the job.
+- According to other industry experts, the average cost ranges between $40 and $200 per hour, depending on the job’s complexity.

-Private Eyes usually charge a flat rate or flat fee for services such as: a background check, missing person locate, court document retrieval, or processing serving.
-With flat fee pricing, the total price is the same regardless of the number of hours the investigator spends working on the case.
+Private Eyes also charge a flat rate or flat fee for services such as a background check, missing person locates, court document retrieval, or processing serving.
+With flat fee pricing, the total price is the same regardless of the investigator’s hours working on the case.

 The cost to hire a private investigator will vary depending on the market or geographic area being served.
 Prices will tend to be higher in metropolitan areas due to such factors as licensing, insurance, transportation, office space, etc. You should expect to pay more for a private investigator in markets where the cost of living is expensive, such as New York or San Francisco.